 Even when Koreans seem to speak perfect English, miscommunication can happen.
 For example, at 1 hotel, I asked what time I should leave if my train was at 150.
 Now I think she heard 115 because she told me 1130 or 12 and the station was only a 10 minute drive away!

-Tip: say 145 instead of 150 to prevent mix-ups.
+Tip: say 145 instead of 150 (for example) to prevent mix-ups OR translate your question into Korean using a translation app.

 Another time, I asked about the air quality and the hotel receptionist, who seemed to have understood me perfectly, handed me a discount voucher for a nearby attraction!
 I appreciated it but was slightly confused.
 LOL